- 1 How to Make Homemade RV Awning Cleaner

 Step#1: Prepare the Cleaner

 Fill a spray bottle with a homemade cleaning solution.
 If you are using a ready-made cleaner, fill the bottle with two parts of the solution and eight parts water.
 In case you are using bleach, make sure to be very careful.
 Note that bleach can lessen the life of your RV shade.
-However, if you are worried about how to remove stains from RV awning, then using bleach can work effectively in removing the stains.
+However, if you are worried about removing stains from RV awning, then using bleach can work effectively in removing the stains.

 Step#2: Spray the Cleaning Solution on the Awning